Running Encoded PHP Scripts with ionCube Loader

-For that, launch the environment topology wizard (by clicking either New Environment button at the dashboard top or Change environment topology icon next to the existing one) and switch to PHP tab.
+For that, launch the environment topology wizard (by clicking either New Environment button at the dashboard top or Change environment topology icon next to the existing one) and switch to the PHP tab.

 Here, application server choice depends only on your preferences (since both Apache and NGINX are supported), whilst a little more attention should be paid to the PHP versions list.

-When selecting a particular engine, you need to consider it’s compatibility with ionCube Encoder version your scripts were initially converted with.
+When selecting a particular engine, you need to consider it’s compatibility with the ionCube Encoder version your scripts were initially converted with.
 As a general rule of thumb, encoded files could be processed on PHP versions that are equal to and higher than the source Encoder language, i.e. the full backward compatibility is provided.
 However, there are a few exceptions here:

 - currently, PHP 7.1 is not supported